theperrygroup/rezen/docs/api/transaction-builder.md

     **Owner Agents:**
     - Require specific sequence: location → price/date → participants → owner agent
     - Need valid `officeId` and `teamId`

+    **Transaction Types:**
+    - Only two types available for draft stage: `"SALE"` or `"LEASE"`
+    - Deal type (SALE/LEASE) is independent of representation type (BUYER/SELLER/DUAL)
+    - `dealType` refers to the type of real estate transaction
+    - `representationType` refers to which party the agent represents

+    **Submission Requirements:**
+    - Commission splits MUST be populated (error: "commissionSplitsInfo cannot be empty")
+    - Commission payer (usually title company) is REQUIRED
+    - Both buyer AND seller must be added (even for buyer-only representation)

 ---